Men - Do you Know which Toxins are in your Personal Care Products?

 What Can You Do To Change Things?

 EWG has begun the Safe Cosmetics and Personal Care Products Act of 2013 to tackle the issues that will require cosmetic companies to acknowledge all ingredients on product labels.
-They would like to set up a system that lets all customers know that personal care products.
+They would like to set up a system that lets all customers know about personal care products.
 So consumers know what they are buying a list of all ingredients and are free of harmful components.
-EWG would like all care products to be tested for safety.
+In addition, EWG would like all care products to be tested for safety.

 About the Author